-- Sudanese president Omer Hassan Al-Bashir (L) shakes hand with Ugandan president Yoweri Museveni following the signing of a 1999 peace accord as Kenyan president Daniel Arap Moi and former US president Jimmy Carter look on (Photo: Carter Center)
+- Sudanese president Omer Hassan Al-Bashir (L) shakes hand with Ugandan president Yoweri Museveni following the signing of a 1999 peace accord between the two countries as Kenyan president Daniel Arap Moi and former US president Jimmy Carter look on (Photo: Carter Center)

 Ambassador Kamal Osman Ali said the Khartoum regime has petitioned both the International Conference on the Great Lakes Region (ICGLR) and Organisation of Islamic Cooperation (OIC) over what it considers Uganda’s subversive activities.

 Last year’s ICGLR summit, he said, discussed the Sudanese government’s concerns about Uganda’s involvement in its internal matters and that the OIC was also notified.

 “The summit decided to forward the complaint to the ministers of defence of the ICGLR as a preliminary step to forward it once again to the summit,” said Ali.